lavinbrenna/space-age-calculator/README.md

 ## Description

 _This project is primarily being used to learn Test Driven Development using Jest.
-It takes a user's age and gender and then based on what planet the user chooses, the user is told their age, life expectancy and year's left!_
+It takes a user's age and gender and then based on what planet the user chooses, the user is told their age, life expectancy and years left!_

 ## Setup/Installation Requirements